canonical/ubuntu-cloud-docs/docs/ibm/ibm-explanation/canonical-offerings.rst

 Canonical Support
 -----------------

 Ubuntu instances on IBM Cloud can receive 24/7 `enterprise support <https://ubuntu.com/support>`__ from Canonical.
-In addition to Ubuntu Pro services, a support contract enititles you to:
+In addition to Ubuntu Pro services, a support contract entitles you to:

 - Full access to our Knowledge Base
 - Break-fix support